Paedophile snared by undercover police officer posing as child abuser locked up for five years

 A paedophile gym instructor from Northamptonshire who hatched a sick plan to sexually abuse three children has been jailed for more than five years.

-John Baker, 51 and formerly of Wellingborough, arranged to have sex with the children who are all aged under 13, after prowling an extreme pornography website.
+John Baker, 51, arranged to have sex with the children who are all aged under 13, after prowling an extreme pornography website.

 Baker did not realise that the 'mother' of the children who was arranging the meeting was an undercover officer posing as a child abuser.